 Most importantly, I aim to ensure clients feel listened to, heard and understood.
 My approach to therapy is underpinned by Person-Centred Counselling and Choice Theory, incorporating many other theories, including psychodynamic, gestalt, cognitive behavioural and existential therapies.
 I use a collaborative approach, working together with clients to explore what will work best for each individual.

-I work as a teaching assistant with the Institute of Integrative Counselling and Psychotherapy.
+I work as an Associate Lecturer with the Institute of Integrative Counselling and Psychotherapy.

 Prior to my counselling and psychotherapy training I qualified in social work and have worked supporting families, young people and children since 2000.